Roasted Red Pepper Soup

 Roasted red peppers are seriously underrated, in my opinion.
 Anytime I see red bell peppers on sale, I stock up because I know I’ll be roasting them for something good.
 And this roasted red pepper soup is one of my favorite ways to use them.
 It’s rich, a little smoky, and blends up into the creamiest bowl of soup.
 If you’re a fan of tomato soup you gotta try this!

-It’s also ridiculously easy to make.
+It’s also ridiculously easy to make this roasted red pepper soup.
 Everything cooks in one pot before getting blended up, and a little Greek yogurt at the end makes it creamy without feeling heavy.
 I usually serve it with some bread for dipping, but honestly, I could just eat it straight from the pot with a spoon.

 Ingredients to make the recipe

-• Vegetables: Onions, carrots, and celery is a classic mixture that will create a nice base for this soup.
+• Vegetables: Onions, carrots, and celery are my go-to vegetables for this soup.
 You can also use Mirepoix if you have it meal prepped.

-• Garlic gloves: I prefer the flavor of fresh minced garlic, but jarred garlic or frozen garlic will also work.
-You can use ½ teaspoon of garlic powder per clove of garlic as well if that’s what you have.
+• Garlic: I like the flavor of fresh minced garlic, but jarred garlic or frozen garlic will work, too.
+You can also use ½ teaspoon of garlic powder per clove of garlic if that’s what you have.

-• Crushed tomatoes: One can of crushed tomatoes works here.
-You can also grab the fire-roasted or with added chilies if you want to add more heat.
-No crushed tomatoes?
-Pulse whole canned tomatoes or use fresh ripe ones, adjusting the cooking time for proper breakdown and thickening.
+• Crushed tomatoes: One can of classic crushed tomatoes works best here!
+But if you can’t find any, pulse whole canned tomatoes in a blender, or use fresh ripe ones, adjusting the cooking time for proper breakdown and thickening.

-• Vegetable broth: A simple vegetable broth makes a great base and keeps this soup vegetarian but chicken stock makes a great swap.
+• Vegetable broth: A simple vegetable broth makes a great base and keeps this soup vegetarian, but chicken stock is a great swap.

-• Greek yogurt: I like a slight drizzle of Greek yogurt to top the soup.
+• Greek yogurt: I like a scoop of Greek yogurt on top of my soup as well as stirred in.
 You can also use sour cream if you don’t have yogurt.

 How to Make Roasted Red Pepper Soup